 Offering a regular clinic for members of the community will draw attention to your cause.
 Members of the community should receive a discount on specific days when the clinic is offered.

 Create a Venue for Education

 In addition to providing books and other resources in your office’s lobby, you could try providing an actual venue for educating people in the community.
 Veterinarians could use the lobby as a meeting place to talk to potential clients about topics that impact their services.

 While it’s important to focus the majority of your marketing endeavors on positioning your practice as a source for veterinary assistance in your community, there are plenty of reasons to offer other services.
 When you offer grooming, boarding, bathing, dental examinations, and other services for owners to buy for their pets, you are casting a bigger net into the community.

 Be clear about the services you’re offering in addition to veterinary services; you don’t want to confuse people.
 In addition to the clients who will expect to find these services at your location, other pet owners will come to your business just because you offer one of the services mentioned above.
 For example, a pet owner might bring their dog to have its nails clipped.
 When it comes time to schedule an exam, that person is more likely to visit your facilities.
 By presenting additional services to the community, you‘re providing an opportunity for people to get to know your staff.

 Putting Marketing Resources Into Action

 Committing to researching new tactics to market your business is the first step to finding new clients for your veterinary practice.
 It’s important to spend time conducting due diligence.
-For example, you should research the keywords that you choose to insert into your content by using a trusted keyword planning tool.
-However, all this research will go to waste if you don’t take initiative to put those ideas into action.
+For example, you should research the keywords you choose to insert into your content using a trusted keyword planning tool.
+However, all this research will go to waste if you don’t take the initiative to put those ideas into action.
 Present these tactics to your board, and take a vote on which ones to focus on first.
 Concentrate on achieving the results you desire by focusing on one tactic at a time, and your practice will find more clients to serve.